 In 1991, Ian Broudie of Care and the Lightning Seeds produced Pritchard's Jolie album.
 The popularity of Jolie in Japan and Canada piqued the interest of Polygram/Island Records, which signed Pritchard to a contract.
 However, problems with the label stalled his career.
 Pritchard formed the band Beatitude with guitarist Tim Bradshaw, bassist Tuppy Rutter, and drummer Paul Barlow, recording one single, "Baby in Brylcreem."
 In 1998, Pritchard released Happiness and Other Crimes before disappearing for a while, only to resurface with the unexpectedly electronic album By Paris by Taxi by Accident in 2005.
 Though released internationally on major label Universal, the album wouldn't signify a return for Pritchard as much as a mysterious blip on the radar, as he disappeared from public view again shortly after its release.

 It would be almost a decade until he released music again, this time spurred on by a reconnection with longtime collaborator Tim Bradshaw, who happened to move into Pritchard's neighborhood sometime around 2012.
-The closer geographic proximity of the two friends allowed them to work in at a low-stress pace on what would become A Trip to the Coast, an album of straightforward jangly pop tunes that was released on Tapete Records in 2014. ~ Michael Sutton & Fred Thomas
+The closer geographic proximity of the two friends allowed them to work in at a low-stress pace on what would become A Trip to the Coast, an album of straightforward jangly pop tunes that was released on Tapete Records in 2014.
+The pair worked closely together again on the 2016 follow-up, Mother Town Hall, also released via Tapete. ~ Michael Sutton & Fred Thomas